Profile

 2. 2

-In a bowl, whisk together the egg yolk, sugar and plain flour.
-Gradually add a little warm milk, discard the lemon zest, and mix well.
+In a bowl, whisk together the egg yolk, sugar, and flour.
+Gradually add a little of the warm milk, remove the lemon zest, and stir well.

 3. 3

-Slowly pour in the rest of the milk and cook gently for 2-3 minutes, stirring constantly.
+Pour the rest of the milk into the mixture slowly, then cook over a low heat for 2-3 minutes, stirring constantly.

 4. 4